MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 ## Power BI and Fabric benefits for Microsoft Unified support contracts

-With Microsoft Premier or Unified contract support, you also get the following benefits:
+With Microsoft Unified contract support, you also get the following benefits:

 * Account management
 * Option for on-site support